Taming long strobe arms out of the water:

 triangle.

-- Why not use only the two lower buckles?
+- Why not use only the two lower bead-to-loop connections?

 Answer: the third buckle at the top locks the arms and